 At Xylem headquarters and in each of our regions, we have established Ethics and Compliance Review Boards.
 These boards, staffed by senior managers and compliance leaders, meet at least quarterly to oversee local compliance with our Code of Conduct and compliance policies, manage compliance trainings, drive employee engagement, and monitor any ethics and compliance investigations.
 The boards ensure that every concern that is raised receives appropriate management attention and is resolved in a fair and expeditious manner.
 They also facilitate learnings from across the organization.

 The number of ethics concerns raised in 2017 was generally in line with benchmarking for a company of Xylem’s size and industry.
 Our total number of questions and concerns raised decreased 10 percent from 2016 to 2017.

 Xylem trains employees on applicable anti-corruption laws and regulations, primarily through our Anti-Corruption Policy, Gifts, Hospitality & Travel Policy and Anti-Corruption Manual, and our Code of Conduct.

 Operating as a global company, corruption and bribery also present risks to Xylem in areas where we leverage third parties rather than having a Xylem-owned office.
-We mitigate this risk by conducting robust due diligence with select third parties.
+We mitigate this risk by conducting robust due diligence of select third parties.
 As part of the approval process, third parties certify that they will comply with all applicable anti-corruption and anti-bribery laws.
-We renew our due diligence every two years and offer training for third parties to help them understand how to remain compliant.
+We renew our due diligence on a periodic basis and offer training for third parties to help them understand how to remain compliant.